 What is the intention of combined liability insurance?

-The intention of this specialist cover is to protect the policyholder from claims where they have a legal liability to their customers arising out of their business as a Tour Operator &/or Travel Agent, including ‘Organiser’ as defined by the Package Travel Regulations 1992 (PTRs).
+The intention of combined liability cover is to protect the policyholder from claims where they have a legal liability to their customers arising out of their business as a Tour Operator &/or Travel Agent, including ‘Organiser’ as defined by the Package Travel Regulations 1992 (PTRs).

 Why is the insurance policy known as combined?